Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 Make sure that:

 - you have a smart contract specification;
-- your code follows the :ref:`recommended structure <best-practices-code-structure>`;
+- your code follows the :ref:`recommended structure <best-practices-code-structure>` described in this document;
 - you looked carefully for all *known* source of issues, e.g. :ref:`external calls <best-practices-external-calls>`, arithmetic overflows, etc.
 - you have a *disaster recovery plan*: the pause functionality, upgradability, etc.
 - you used formatting and linting tools (see the `Contributing section <https://github.com/Concordium/concordium-rust-smart-contracts#contributing>`_);